-When toggling a clip's Master/Slave switch, or when deleting a clip that was set as tempo master, the Master track tempo automation is removed again, restoring the proper tempo to the region.
-If you wish instead to keep the generated tempo automation to continue working with it, then (PC) / Ctrl (Mac) on the Control Bar's Tempo field, and choose the Unslave Tempo Automation command.
+When togaling a clip's Master/Slave switch, or when deleting a clip that was set as tempo master, the Master track tempo automation is removed again, restoring the proper tempo to the region.
+If you wish instead to keep the generated tempo automation to continue working with it, then [right-click](PC) / [CTRL-click](Mac) on the Control Bar's Tempo field, and choose the Unslave Tempo Automation command.
 All clips will then be set to Slave, but the tempo automation will remain in place.

-Note that when Live's EXT switch is enabled, the Master/Slave switch has no effect and appears disabled.
+Note that when Live's EXT switch is enabled (page 636), the Master/Slave switch has no effect and appears disabled).

-9.2.2 Warp Markers
+Warp Markers 9.2.2